grafana/beyla/docs/sources/config/index.md

 |-------------------|-------------------|--------|---------|
 | `executable_name` | `EXECUTABLE_NAME` | string | (unset) |

 Selects the process to instrument by the executable name path.
-It will match this value as a suffix on the full executable command line, including the directory where the executable resides on the file system.
+The tool will match this value as a suffix on the full executable command line, including the directory where the executable resides on the file system.

 This property will be ignored if the `open_port` property is set.

-You need to be careful when instrumenting to be specific enough to choose a non-ambiguous name.
+When instrumenting by using the executable name, choose a non-ambiguous name, a name that will match a single executable on the target system.
-If, for example, you set `EXECUTABLE_NAME=server`, and you have running two processes whose executables have the following paths:
+For example, if you set `EXECUTABLE_NAME=server`, and you have running two processes whose executables have the following paths:

 ```sh